-A B.C. court has handed down sentences to nine individuals involved in
+A B.C. court has handed down sentences to nine individuals involved in an extensive immigration and passport fraud investigation.

 The most recent sentence handed down was announced by The Canada Border Services Agency and the Canada Revenue Agency.
 Xia Feng was sentenced to 20 months in jail and ordered to pay $44,659 in fines for participating in the overall scam which pulled in an estimated $10 million.